 Expressing appreciation is important in any language, and English is no exception.
 Indeed, English offers a variety of ways to say thank you depending on the situation and your relationship with the person.
+Thi leson teaches the diiferent ways to say thanks in English.

 Previous Conversation Tip Lesson

-Saying Thank You in English
+Saying Thank You in Different Ways

 From casual to formal situations, here are different ways to show thanks in English.